XcovertX/Customer-Demand-Reporter/README.md

 I am considering building a bot that to retrieve competitor information, such as pricing and availability, to incorporate a real time price modifying algorithm.
 The algorithm would suggest discounts or price increases based on local market availability.

 # Usage
-Clone the repository
+-Clone the repository

-Gradle build
+-Gradle build

-gradle run
+-gradle run

 # Screenshots